 - Age.
 Chances of allergy development can increase after repeated exposure to a particular substance that the body doesn’t recognize.
 Therefore, experts believe that the likelihood of developing allergies increases later in life due to continuous exposure to an allergen.

 - Immune Response.
 Scientists also believe that how your immune system responds to certain intruders plays a part in the development of allergies.
 If the immune system identifies a substance that has entered the body as a dangerous intruder, it will fight to eliminate the substance and develop a sensitivity to it.

 - Your Environment.
 Where you live (or are) can also have an effect on allergic reactions.
 If a certain allergen has a high prevalence in a particular area, it’s unlikely that people who live in that area will react to that substance.
 Because they are exposed to it often, the immune system recognizes it as a normal substance.
 However, if someone from a different area is exposed to that allergen, they may develop the allergy because their immune system does not recognize it.

 Allergies can be treated with over-the-counter medicine or something prescribed by your doctor.
 Any of the following treatments are commonly taken for allergies:

 - Nasal steroids

 - Expectorants such as guaifenesin

 In addition, some non-medical treatments may be done to help relieve allergies.
 Some types of acupuncture have been known to treat allergies, as well as some over-the-counter saline sprays.
-You may also consider getting an air filter for your house to make sure the air that is coming in is pure.
-It is also a good idea to avoid going outside or to places where your allergies may be triggered.
+You may also consider getting an air filter for your house to make sure the air coming in is pure.
+It’s also a good idea to avoid going outside or to places where your allergies may be triggered.